27th October 2016

 The picture of the dark-haired toddler, wearing a bright-red T-shirt and shorts, lying face down in the surf near popular Turkish tourist resort Bodrum, captured the appalling risks refugees are prepared to take to reach the west.

-Within hours it was the top trending picture on Twitter, along with a second one of a steely-faced policeman carrying the tiny body away, under the hashtag #KiyiyaVuranInsanlik (humanity washed ashore).
+Within hours it was the top trending picture on Twitter, along with the second one of a steely-faced policeman carrying the tiny body away, under the hashtag #KiyiyaVuranInsanlik (humanity washed ashore).

 It has kickstarted a shift in the mood music around the refugee crisis and a U-turn, some would say, in British government policy after a petition on the UK Parliament website to accept more asylum seekers and increase support for refugee migrants in the UK gained more than 430,000 signatures at my time of writing.